maria-garavaglia/beer-chooser-exercise/README.md

     - Filter by Alcohol by Volume (the "abv" property of each beer) by allowing the user to specify a range of acceptable ABV values
-    - Filter by the "style\_name" property of the beers, either using a text field or by providing the user with possible options
+    - Filter by the `style_name` property of the beers, either using a text field or by providing the user with possible options
 - Display a list of results either dynamically or with a Search